nodejs/node/doc/api/tls.markdown

 ### server.getTicketKeys()

-Returns `Buffer` instance holding the keys currently used for encryption/decryption of the [TLS Session Tickets][]
+Returns a `Buffer` instance holding the keys currently used for encryption/decryption of the [TLS Session Tickets][]

 ### server.listen(port[, hostname][, callback])